India–Pakistan relations: Kashmir conflict

-Wars, conflicts and disputes
+Wars, conflicts, and disputes

 India and Pakistan have fought in numerous armed conflicts since their independence.
 There are three major wars that have taken place between the two states, namely in 1947, 1965 and the Bangladesh Liberation War in 1971.
 In addition to this was the unofficial Kargil War in 1999 and some border skirmishes.
-Major conflicts between India and Pakistan, War of1947 and War of 1965, and a small-scale Kargil War in 1999, were triggered by conflict over the border of Kashmir.
 While both nations have held a shaky cease-fire agreement since 2003, they continue to trade fire across the disputed area.
 Both nations blame the other for breaking the cease-fire agreement, claiming that they are firing in retaliation for attacks.
 On both sides of the disputed border, an increase in territorial skirmishes that started in late 2016 and escalated into 2018 killed hundreds of civilians and made thousand homeless.

 War of 1965

 The Indo-Pakistani War of 1965 started following the culmination of skirmishes that took place between April 1965 and September 1965 and Pakistan's Operation Gibraltar, which was designed to infiltrate forces into Jammu and Kashmir to precipitate an insurgency against rule by India.
 India retaliated by launching a full-scale military attack on West Pakistan.
 The seventeen-day war caused thousands of casualties on both sides and witnessed the largest engagement of armored vehicles and the largest tank battle since World War II.
 Hostilities between the two countries ended after a United Nations-mandated ceasefire was declared following diplomatic intervention by the Soviet Union and the United States, and the subsequent issuance of the Tashkent Declaration.
 The five-week war caused thousands of casualties on both sides.
 Most of the battles were fought by opposing infantry and armoured units, with substantial backing from air forces, and naval operations.
 It ended in a United Nations (UN) mandated ceasefire and the subsequent issuance of the Tashkent Declaration.